probabl-ai/skore/sphinx/index.rst

 **Skore** is a product whose core mission is to turn uneven ML development into structured, effective decision-making.
 It is made of two complementary components:

--  **Skore Lib**: the scikit-learn sidekick, an open-source Python library (described here!) designed to help data scientists boost their ML development with effective guidance and tooling.
+-  **Skore Lib**: the open-source Python library (described here!) designed to help data scientists boost their ML development with effective guidance and tooling.

 -  **Skore Hub**: the collaborative layer where teams connect, learn more on our `product page <https://probabl.ai/skore>`_.